Tazzios/pdfviewer/README.md

 ## Features

+- Uses the pdf.js webviewer
-- Set pagenumber
+- Set pagenumber to open by tag or url.
 - Joomla Highlight smartsearch integration
+- Set search by url.
+- Show the PDF file as Embedded, popup or in a new window
+- Customize height and width for each PDF embedding.
 - Advanced jDownloads integration
-- Show a page as a image
+- Show one page as an image
+- Editor button

 ## Examples